 Focusing on features instead of function

 Another way of breaking away from habitual ways of looking at objects is to consider what they are made of instead of concentrating on their function.
-List all the different characteristics of an item and you might come up with its alternative uses.
+List an item's different characteristics, and you might come up with its alternative uses.
 A teacup is made of ceramic, which can be broken down into pieces to create a mosaic.

 This approach helps combat functional fixedness by focusing on the object itself while distancing ourselves from the mechanics of its intended use.